 WAFER TECHNOLOGY AS A NOVEL DRUG DELIVERY SYSTEM

-Department of Pharmaceutics, October University for Modern Sciences and Arts, MSA, Egypt.
+Department of Pharmaceutics, October University for Modern Sciences and Arts, (MSA), Cairo, Egypt.

 Drawbacks of oral route drug administration are; sometimes inefficient, high dose or low solubility drugs may suffer poor availability, only part of the dose may be absorbed.
 Griseofulvin was reformulated about 1970 to include the drug as a micronized powder.
-A factor of two decreased the recommended dose at that time because of the improved bioavailability 1, 2.
+The recommended dose at that time was decreased by a factor of two because of the improved bioavailability 1, 2.

 Limitations of Buccal Drug Delivery: There are some restrictions of buccal drug delivery system such as drugs which are unstable at buccal pH cannot be taken, drugs which have a bitter taste or unpleasant taste or a noxious odor or burn the mucosa cannot be administered by this route, drug required with small dose can only be administered, Those drugs that are absorbed by passive diffusion can only be taken by this route and eating and drinking may become limited 9.